dantheman213/youtubegrid-screensaver/README.md

 Visit the `Releases` section of this repo or [click here](https://github.com/dantheman213/youtubegrid-screensaver/releases) to download the latest installer available.

 NOTE: Currently the only installer available for this screensaver is available for Windows.
 Mac OS and Linux installers are actively being developed on.

+## Recommendations

+* Your computer should be modern and fast!
+Intel i5/i7 or equivalent (or greater) CPU

+* A SSD is highly recommended!
+The more tiles shown on your display(s) will affect file seek overheard.
+On a convential drive this may limit how many tiles you can have running simultaneously.

 ## Build and Run